Estuaries are important

-Activities in the surrounding catchments – such as land clearing for urban development and farming – have increased sedimentation.
-These activities expose the soil to rain, and increase the amount of water and sediment going into our rivers and streams.
+Activities in the surrounding catchments, such as land clearing for urban development and farming, have increased sedimentation.
+These activities expose the soil to rain and increase the amount of water and sediment going into rivers and streams.

 Other changes in land use have also resulted in higher nutrient levels in some of our waterways.
 The extra sediment and nutrients end up in our estuaries and coasts.
 This can smother plants and animals living in estuaries.
 Extra sediment and nutrients make the water murky.
 This can be a problem for plants that need a lot of light such as seagrass, and for animals that need to 'breathe' the water.
 Extra nutrients can also cause algal blooms.

 Weeds such as cordgrass are also smothering native plants and animals in some estuaries.

 Estuaries are champions for our biggest global challenge - climate change.
 Habitats such as mangroves, saltmarsh and seagrass capture carbon 4- 10 times more carbon that forests so are a great option for us to reach our Zero Carbon target.
 In addition, these habitats protect our coastlines and infrastructure from storm surge which is becoming more of an issue due to sealevel rise.

 DOC has an important national role with estuaries as the largest manager of estuarine reserve areas.
 We also provide leadership with the New Zealand Coastal Policy Statement – the overarching document councils follow for coastal management.
 Effective planning processes are important to reduce the impact of construction, urban development and farming on estuaries and other coastal habitats.